Bruno-Diego/copacabana-pp5/README.md

     ![](./docs/readme/features/us22-2.png)

 25. As a **Store owner** I can Edit/update a product so that I can Change products prices, descriptions, images and other product criteria.
-  - The Store owner will click `All Products`, then `All Products` again in the dropdown menu, to show a list of all available products in the website and the update button will be displayed next to the rating of each product.
+  - The Store owner will click `All Products`, then `All Products` again in the dropdown menu, to show a list of all available products on the website and the update button will be displayed next to the rating of each product.
   - The Store owner will click on the image of any product to be directed to the `Product details` and the update button will be displayed again next to the rating of the product.

     ![](./docs/readme/features/us23-1.png)

-  - The Store owner click the update button and will be directed to the form to edit the product:
+  - The Store owner clicks the update button and will be directed to the form to edit the product:

     ![](./docs/readme/features/us23-2.png)

-  - The Store owner click the `Update Product` button after making the desired changes and will be directed to the `Product Details` page with the changes made:
+  - The Store owner clicks the `Update Product` button after making the desired changes and will be directed to the `Product Details` page with the changes made:

     ![](./docs/readme/features/us23-3.png)

 26. As a **Store owner** I can Delete a product so that I can Remove items that are no longer for sale.
-  - The Store owner will click `All Products`, then `All Products` again in the dropdown menu, to show a list of all available products in the website and the Delete button will be displayed next to the rating of each product.
+  - The Store owner will click `All Products`, then `All Products` again in the dropdown menu, to show a list of all available products on the website and the Delete button will be displayed next to the rating of each product.
   - The Store owner will click on the image of any product to be directed to the `Product details` and the Delete button will be displayed again next to the rating of the product.
   - The Store owner clicks the delete button and the product will be removed and will not be displayed in the available products list anymore.
 Then the store owner will be directed to the list of available products.